abhin4v/notes/2022/just-nix-podman-combo.md

 ## Coda

-The case described in this post is a rather trivial and contrived example, but this pattern has served me well in real-world use cases.
+The use-case described in this post is a rather trivial and contrived example, but this pattern has served me well in real-world use-cases.

 [Clang]: https://clang.llvm.org/
 [Just]: https://just.systems/